10 Castles Around The Peloponnese You Need To See

 If you are in the mood for exploring the mountainous area of Achaea, pass by Chalandritsa.
 In the city centre, the old town with its small narrow alleys (really hard to drive through) will charm you.
 The remaining parts of the tower (the locals call it Palaiopirgos, which means old tower) used to be part of a Frankish castle, but now stands filled with vegetation.
 As a result, the only way to get in is from the south entrance , after walking among some houses.
 After strolling around, choose one of the tavernas to dine in.
 In the summertime, you might come across one of the traditional Greek festivals, “panigiri”.
 Blend in with the locals and enjoy a nice summer night!!

 P.S.
 Because the majority of the castles in the Peloponnese are archaeological and historical spaces, they are under the control of the Ministry of Culture.
 So, if you do not want to miss a thing, check the days, the hours of operation, and the ticket prices of each one separately.
-For those that are not open 24h, please visit the website of the Ministry of Culture.
-You will find all the necessary information there.

 *Disclaimer: This page includes affiliate links.
 If you decide to book something through one of them, I might get a little bonus, but it won't cost you anything extra.*